The entrance to the McMichael Canadian Art Collection.

 A man and woman with bicycles stop to chat

 Start your ride at the McMichael Canadian Art Collection after visiting the gallery and the Group of Seven paintings.
-Viewing their beautiful artwork will have you appreciating the areas and notable stops on this route with a renewed sense of adventure.
+Viewing their beautiful artwork will give you a renewed sense of adventure and appreciation of the areas and notable stops on this route.

 Location: Kleinburg to Vaughan